-- Systems with a worldwide potential market using standardised technologies, will create economies of scale in user equipment for the 2 GHz MSS band that have not previously existed and will bring costs down for consumers and businesses and help reduce cross border interference issues and facilitate users roaming, as the spectrum will be harmonized without fragmentation. - LTE devices are already able or would only require very light modifications to be able to make use of this band to communicate with satellites. - If 5G NTN direct-to-device service becomes available in the EU, remote, unserved areas in all Member States will receive the desired connectivity for the first time, with the potential of achieving 100% geographic coverage. - Provide service resilience and emergency services in the event of major operational disruption of cellular terrestrial networks. - Using 4G/5G public standards that are compliant with 3GPP ensures cryptographically secure communications. - Using ground-earth-stations that reside in European Union member countries, integrated into MNO core networks, enables the service to comply with existing national and EU regulations on mobile network operators. - The NGSO systems performance is sufficient to close the link with standard mobile phones making the best use of the excellent propagation and RF characteristics of the MSS 2 GHz band, which is challenging to provide from GSO infrastructure.
+- Systems with a worldwide potential market using standardised technologies, will create economies of scale in user equipment for the 2 GHz MSS band that have not previously existed and will bring costs down for consumers and businesses and help reduce cross border interference issues and facilitate users roaming, as the spectrum will be harmonized without fragmentation. - LTE devices are already able or would only require very light modifications to be able to make use of this band to communicate with satellites. - If 5G NTN direct-to-device service becomes available in the EU, remote, unserved areas in all Member States will receive the desired connectivity for the first time, with the potential of achieving 100% geographic coverage. - Provide service resilience and emergency services in the event of major operational disruption of cellular terrestrial networks. - Using 4G/5G public standards that are compliant with 3GPP ensures cryptographically secure communications. - Using ground-earth-stations that reside in European Union member countries, integrated into MNO core networks, enables the service to comply with existing national and EU regulations on mobile network operators. - The NGSO systems are able to close the link with standard mobile phones making the best use of the excellent propagation and RF characteristics of the 2 GHz MSS band, which is challenging to provide from GSO infrastructure.
 By using lower orbital altitudes, the systems can ensure lower latency, therefore enhancing the available service offerings and use cases.

-3.3 Assessment of scenarios on possible band segmentation of the 2 GHz MSS frequency band beyond 2027
+3.3 Assessment of possible band segmentations of the 2 GHz MSS frequency band beyond 2027

-The assessment has been done taken into due consideration the characteristic of the MSS 2GHz frequency band.
+The assessment of possible band segmentations has been done taken into due consideration the characteristic of the MSS 2GHz frequency band.
 Based on the spectrum requirements and spectrum sharing options any of the scenarios is assessed for possible future band segmentations, because below 3 GHz, except for IoT services (under certain conditions), due to the physical characteristic of theses satellite band, the lack of terminal spatial discrimination does not enable co-frequency co-coverage sharing between satellite systems (either GSO or NGSO).
-The assessment of technical scenarios described above are merged into several band segmentation scenarios, considering spectrum requirements, and, relevant sharing possibilities, in order to stimulate competition between MSS services and satellite operators.
+The assessment of technical scenarios described above are merged into several band segmentations, considering spectrum requirements, and, relevant sharing possibilities, in order to stimulate competition between MSS services and satellite operators.
 Limitation in sharing opportunities should be considered when addressing possible band segmentation.

-3.3.1 Continuity scenario - Option 1 - no new band segmentation
+3.3.1 Option 1 - no new band segmentation

-- (1) 2 selected operators
+(1) 2 selected operators

-- 2 x 15 MHz EAN/CGC and any MSS evolution

-- 2 x 15 MHz Generic MSS (individual voice/data, IoT and any other evolution)
+- 2 x 15 MHz EAN/CGC and any MSS evolution - 2 x 15 MHz Generic MSS (individual voice/data, IoT and any other evolution)

-It has to be noted that this "continuity scenario" may limit competition in MSS provision, for future innovation or development, e.g. other stakeholders or usages.
+It has to be noted that this option presents the disadvantages, that it may limit competition in MSS service provision, as well as future innovation or development, e.g. excluding other stakeholders or usages, and may deprive from an opportunity to increase Europeans strategic autonomy.

-3.3.2 Scenarios to introduce competition based on the current regulatory situation - Option 2-4:
+3.3.2 Options 2-4 - Introducing competition based on the current regulatory situation:

-In order to stipulate competition but also to guarantee a smooth transition from the current regulatory situation, limited parts of the segmented spectrum remain available for the current selected operator to continue providing services and exploiting infrastructures already developed (e.g., the European Aviation Network, MSS generic and IoT).
+In order to stimulate competition but also to guarantee a smooth transition from the current regulatory situation, limited parts of the segmented spectrum could remain available for the current selected operator to continue providing services and exploiting infrastructures already developed (e.g., the European Aviation Network, MSS generic and IoT).
 With this, the current selected operators would have opportunity to cope with evolution of technologies and also to compete with new spectrum usages.
 Remaining part of the spectrum is available for emerging technologies, e.g. (wideband) NTN-D2D with minimum bandwidth of 2x10 MHz and any other evolution of MSS.